Are you baffled by clean eating and wondering where to start? Today I have 5 tips for getting started now.

 4. Buy a cooler!

 A cooler (I use one on wheels and I LOVE it!) is one of the most valuable items you can own when eating clean.
 It’s vital to make sure you have your clean foods available when you need them.
-Simply pack your food the night before and in the morning, you can dump all your food and a couple ice packs into your cooler and go.
+Simply pack your food the night before and in the morning, you can dump all your food and a couple of ice packs into your cooler and go.
 It takes a bit of discipline to get into the swing of it, but once you do, your clean eating life will be sooooo much easier!

 5. Give yourself time to adjust.

 So hopefully this will help get you started.
-I’m constantly learning new things about food in regards to clean eating.
+I’m constantly learning new things about food in regard to clean eating.
 As long as you approach clean eating with an attitude of learning, you’ll do great.
 You won’t get it perfect right out of the gates, but if you keep trying, you WILL get there!
 Baby steps are fine, so long as you are really giving it an honest effort.

 You can do this!